-Some of the immediate cases of social and public benefits of wider broadband deployment include:
+BENEFITS OF BROADBAND DEPLOYMENT

+SOME OF THE IMMEDIATE CASES OF SOCIAL AND PUBLIC BENEFITS OF WIDER BROADBAND DEPLOYMENT

+Health Care Delivery

+Remoteness in rural areas challenges proper delivery of healthcare.
+Access to reliable broadband connection provides Internet-enabled healthcare services such as telemedicine to a wider rural population.
+This could mitigate problems caused by physician shortages and close urban-rural gap in terms of getting health care services.

+Improved Educational Opportunities

-- Health Care Delivery: Remoteness in rural areas challenges proper delivery of healthcare.
-Access to reliable broadband connection provides Internet-enabled healthcare services such as telemedicine to wider rural population.
-This could mitigate problems caused by physician shortages and close urban-rural gap in terms of getting healthcare services. - Improved Educational Opportunities: Wider access to broadband service would let students expose themselves to new people, experiences and ideas.
-As increasing proportions of students' work involve online activities, improving broadband deployment could additionally bridge the homework gap for students experiencing difficulty in completing homework when they lack internet access at home, compared to those who have access. - E-government: Greater dissemination of broadband connectivity and incorporating the Internet in various government services could allow those in rural areas to engage in diverse community activities much more easily. - Improved Entertainment: Reliable broadband connection catalyzes access to oceans of multimedia content including entertainment (e.g., online video, game, etc.), news, and other information. - Business Efficiencies: Utilization of Internet through broadband could enhance both individual and business productivity by making remote information gathering, communication and management easier and more efficient.
+Wider access to broadband service would let students expose themselves to new people, experiences and ideas.
+As increasing proportions of students' work involve online activities, improving broadband deployment could additionally bridge the homework gap for students experiencing difficulty in completing homework when they lack internet access at home, compared to those who have access.

+E-government

+Greater dissemination of broadband connectivity and incorporating the Internet in various government services could allow those in rural areas to engage in diverse community activities much more easily.

+Improved Entertainment

+Reliable broadband connection catalyzes access to oceans of multimedia content including entertainment (e.g., online video, game, etc.), news, and other information.

+Business Efficiencies

+Utilization of Internet through broadband could enhance both individual and business productivity by making remote information gathering, communication and management easier and more efficient.